There are a lot of great ideas to explore in lean. So, where should you begin?

-Identify which part of the manufacturing process limits the overall throughput and improve the performance of that part of the process.
+Bottleneck Analysis identifies which part of the manufacturing process limits the overall throughput and improves the performance of that part of the process.

 After Jidoka, workers can frequently monitor multiple stations (reducing labor costs) and many quality issues can be detected immediately (improving quality).

-Pull parts through production based on customer demand instead of pushing parts through production based on projected demand.
-Relies on many lean tools, such as Continuous Flow, Heijunka, Kanban, Standardized Work, and .
+Just-In-Time pulls parts through production based on customer demand instead of pushing parts through production based on projected demand.
+Relies on many lean tools, such as Continuous Flow, Heijunka, Kanban, Standardized Work, and Takt Time.

 The best manufacturing KPIs: